mattermost/docs/source/process/feature-release.md

       - If there is a security fix, confirm the Changelog recommends upgrade, with a note mentioning the security level and thanking the security researcher (security process doc for example)
     - Update the [Mattermost server download page](https://www.mattermost.org/download/) with the links to the Enterprise Edition and Team Edition sections
       - Test the download links before and after updating the page
-    - Check Security Issues spreadsheet and confirm disclosure text
+    - Check security issues and confirm disclosure text
     - Check the security researcher was added to the [Responsible Disclosure Policy](https://www.mattermost.org/responsible-disclosure-policy/) page
     - Confirm link to security updates appears in blog post if there are security updates in this release, with a note thanking the security researcher
     - Update [deprecated feature list](https://about.mattermost.com/deprecated-features/) in mattermost.com with new and scheduled deprecations